wp-plugins/get-pinterest-feed/readme.txt

 3.Write [GetPinFeed url="http://pinterest.com/USER_NAME/BOARD_NAME/rss"] short code where you want to see the Photos.

 == Screenshots ==

-1.Code written
+1. Code written
-2.Looks like this
+2. Looks like this

 == Changelog ==